 e) An ability to pay your bills is also quite a hint, it may maximize user’s engagement within the app, as long as users can have the whole scope of utilities (gas, electricity, water, heating and so on) present.

-An ability to access user’s geo-location and show him the nearby ATMs and nearest bank branches.
+An ability to access the user’s geolocation and show him the nearby ATMs and nearest bank branches.

-The scope of features doesn’t end up with the mentioned above - those are the ones our business analysts could think of when considering how to secure online transactions, but every creator is always welcomed to join in with his ideas - for the sake of maximising product’s usability!
+The scope of features doesn’t end up with the once mentioned above — those are the ones our business analysts could think of when considering how to secure online transactions, but every creator is always welcome to join in with their ideas — for the sake of maximising product’s usability!

-Once the incoming, outgoing or an in-system operations are completed, it is necessary for all the user’s commercial info to be left out on the payment service provider while securing online transactions.
-A provider normally has a vault and the built-in tokenization system, that conducts and protects all the financial operations.
-On your website (or in your application) there has to be inserted a specific form which is not the part of the whole project’s code, as shown below on the image:
+Once the incoming, outgoing or in-system operations are completed, it is necessary for all the user’s commercial info to be left out on the payment service provider while securing online transactions.
+A provider normally has a vault and a built-in tokenization system, that conducts and protects all the financial operations.
+On your website (or in your application) there has to be inserted a specific form that is not part of the whole project’s code, as shown below in the image:

 Despite this method being truly widely known, there is a certain pitfall in it.
 When your application sends the card’s data to the server right to the payment service, it does not mention the precise sum transferred.
-So there, hypothetically speaking, is a chance of system withdrawing more money than it should - by mistake or system’s bug.
-This issue hasn’t been resolved yet, so, although Stripe is a handy solution where user is not redirected anywhere, it still lacks a stable secure process.
+So there, hypothetically speaking, is a chance of the system withdrawing more money than it should - by mistake or system bug.
+This issue hasn’t been resolved yet, so, although Stripe is a handy solution where a user is not redirected anywhere, it still lacks a stable secure online payment process.

 Another widely known system is PayPal, with its “pay via PayPal” button.

-If you are building a secure mobile app with has a subscription option - then it has to be stored in safety at the service’s database.
-The project’s structure should allow those tokens be kept only there - with the public profile or any other entity’s option excluded.
+If you are building a secure mobile app with a subscription option - then it has to be stored in safety in the service’s database.
+The project’s structure should allow those tokens to be kept only there - with the public profile or any other entity’s option excluded.

-3. Try to avoid “Exception, Payout, Repeat” mistake.
+3. Try to avoid the “Exception, Payout, Repeat” mistake

 The most terrifying thing that could happen to your payout (fund transfers, when the system transfers funds to users), is an “endless loop”.
 A payout to users is one of the background tasks run by a system, and if an exception happens - the task is rerun.
 As a result every transaction could be sent over and over to one user only.